beekpr/examples/home-screen-widget/profiles/README.md

 yarn
 ```

-Now, we can start the development server with:
+Now, we can start the development server:

 ```sh
 yarn serve
 ```

+In order to use your local widget in a tenant, it is required to make accessible from the outside world.
+One way is to use [NGROK](https://ngrok.com/) to expose your local development.
+Next, you will need to make request to the API to register the widget type and grant access for your tenant.

-## Required Steps
+## Required Steps for Widget Development

+The following four steps are **required** for every widget to be shown on the home screen.

 1. [Define Widget ID](src/components/Widget.vue#L19)
     ```javascript:title=home-screen-widget/profiles/src/components/Widget.vue